 The purpose of a diagnosis is to help make better sense of a child’s strengths and challenges.
 This helps to provide everyone with a shared and accurate understanding of what approaches will be most helpful.

-- It highlights that a child’s difficulties are primarily due to a neuro-developmental condition, and are not due to ‘naughtiness’ or ‘poor parenting’
+It highlights that a child’s difficulties are primarily due to a neuro-developmental condition and are not due to ‘naughtiness’ or ‘poor parenting’.

-- It can help children and families understand why certain difficulties are experienced and what can be done to help
+It can help children and families understand why certain difficulties are experienced and what can be done to help.

-It provides access to suitable services and support
+It provides access to suitable services and support.

-It enables support at school to be tailored to meet a child’s specific needs, which may help with attendance issues and reduce exclusions
+It enables support at school to be tailored to meet a child’s specific needs, which may help with attendance issues and reduce exclusions.

-Some families decide not to seek a diagnosis, as they feel that knowing themselves what their child’s strengths and difficulties are is sufficient for them – it’s a personal choice for each family to make.
+Some families decide not to seek a diagnosis, as they feel that knowing themselves what their child’s strengths and difficulties are, is sufficient for them – it’s a personal choice for each family to make.

 Before starting the diagnostic process, it’s helpful to collate and organise your evidence.
-This can help you feel more confident when requesting a referral for assessment and provides medical professionals with clear explanations for your concerns.
+This can help you feel more confident when requesting a referral for assessment and provides medical professionals with clear explanations for your request.
 Your evidence should be clear, informative and to-the-point – these tips may help:

-- Provide any information or reports from previous assessments and document any conditions your child has been diagnosed with or treated for.
+Provide any information or reports from previous assessments and document any conditions your child has been diagnosed with or treated for.

 Make duplicates of your information so that you have a file to keep for your own records and one that you can share with professionals.